Free Home Phone Service With Ooma?

 Category: Telephony

-Have you seen those TV commercials for an odd-sounding gadget called Ooma that promises to replace your landline, virtually eliminate your phone bill, and give you crystal clear voice quality?
+Have you seen those commercials for a gadget called Ooma Telo that promises to replace your landline, virtually eliminate your phone bill, and give you crystal clear voice call quality?
 Read on to see if this home phone device lives up to the hype...

 You may remember that I've written about the impending demise of landline telephone service.
 With that in mind, you might consider Ooma, a replacement for your traditional landline service, which promises "crystal-clear U.S. calling for free with your high-speed Internet."
 But is that really true?
 Let's take a look at the particulars.

 The Ooma Telo device currently sells for about $99.
+(You can find it $20 cheaper on Amazon.)
 It’s dead simple to set up.
 Just plug the device into a port on your home internet router (or directly into your cable or DSL modem).
 Plug a regular phone into the phone jack on the Telo.
 Ooma is a "VoIP" service, which means your phone calls will travel over the Internet, rather than the public landline telephone wires.
 So you will need a reliable high-speed Internet connection to use the service.

 Go to Ooma’s Web site to set up your account and get your Ooma telephone number.
 You’ll have to provide your name, street address for E911 purposes, and a credit card number for billing.
 You can now call any number in the USA free of charge.
 Ooma also comes with basic features like Caller ID, Call Waiting, and voicemail.
 There is also a mobile app for iOS and Android devices that lets you use your Ooma account over WiFi or mobile data services.